Monthly Archives: October 2009

 Pink Team

-Hunter-Killer Team These were a group of two helicopters a Loach (White platoon) and a Cobra gun ship (Red platoon).
+These were a group of two helicopters a Loach, White platoon and a Cobra gun ship, Red platoon.
 The concept was the Loach would fly low and in tight circles to draw enemy fire.
-Then when the enemy … Continue reading
+Then when the enemy was spotted the Cobra would use their fire power (miniguns and rockets) to attack.

 Filed under Vietnam War